yumeangelica/yumeangelica/README.md

-👋 Hi, I'm Angelica, a passionate programmer and full-stack web developer with a keen interest in digital marketing, Japanese culture, and music creation.
+👋 Hi, I'm Angelica, a passionate full-stack web developer with a deep interest in cybersecurity.
+I'm also keen on digital marketing and web accessibility, and I have a fondness for Japanese culture and music creation.

 🌱 Always Learning and Building

 I'm constantly working on exciting projects and expanding my skill set.
 My commitment to lifelong learning ensures I'm always up to date with the latest developments in technology and design.

 💼 My Portfolio

-Feel free to explore my web development portfolio for examples of my work.
-You can find it on my website, where I showcase my projects and experiences in detail.
+Explore my [web development portfolio](https://yumeangelica.github.io), where I showcase detailed projects and experiences.
+It's a reflection of my journey in building accessible web solutions tailored to meet diverse user needs.

-🤝 Let's Collaborate
+🤝 Let's collaborate and explore opportunities

-I'm open to collaborating on projects that align with my skillset.
-If you have an interesting project in mind or want to work together, don't hesitate to reach out.
+I'm not only open to collaborations that leverage my skill set in full-stack development but also actively seeking new career opportunities.
+If you have a project in mind, are looking for a technical partner, or have an exciting job opportunity, please don't hesitate to contact me.

 📫 How to Reach Me

-You can find my contact information and get in touch with me on my website.
+For inquiries or potential collaborations, you can find my contact details and reach out to me through my website.

-Thanks for visiting my profile.
-Check out my portfolios, and feel free to connect or collaborate with me.
-I'm excited to see what we can create together!
+Thank you for visiting my profile.
+Feel free to explore my portfolio, connect, or collaborate on future projects.
+I look forward to creating something great together!

 #### Stats: